nawawi/klish/doc/klish.md

 ### \[shebang\] {#ACTION_shebang}
 Defines the scripting language (the binary file) to use for the ACTION script execution.

 Default is the shebang defined within [STARTUP] tag using "default_shebang" field.
-If the "default_sheband" is undefined the "/bin/sh" is used.
+If the "default_shebang" is undefined the "/bin/sh" is used.

 ## OVERVIEW